Our faculty and students tackle the world's most complex problems everyday.

 The Eftekhari Shahroudi Research group, headed by Dr. Kamran Eftekhari Shahroudi, focuses on anomaly-based controls, diagnostics and prognostics, autonomous UAV-based wildfire detection and monitoring, hydraulic, electric and hybrid aerospace actuation systems, and integration of systems engineering with program management.

-Herber @ CSU, headed by Dr. Dan Herber, focuses on computational design, design optimization, model-based system engineering, system architecture synthesis, architecture graph representations and enumeration, combined physical and control system design (control co-design), and numerical methods for optimal control concentrated around the development of novel theory and tools for integrated design methods conducive to emerging and dynamic engineering systems.
+The Herber Research Group, headed by Dr. Daniel Herber, focuses on design optimization, model-based systems engineering, system architecture synthesis, combined physical and control system design (control co-design), and numerical optimal control concentrated around the development of novel theory and tools for integrated design methods conducive to emerging and dynamic engineering systems.
+The group works in several engineering application domains, including recent projects in offshore wind/wave energy systems, carbon capture combined with thermal storage and natural gas plants, aero-actuation systems, and thermal management networks for aircraft, and continues to expand.

 The Suzanne and Walter Scott, Jr. Bioengineering Building is the cornerstone of Colorado State University’s Walter Scott, Jr. College of Engineering.
 The state of the art, LEED certified building houses CSU research labs, classes, faculty, and staff.